madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 Maybe you want to copy your files to _another_ directory.
 For me, this makes especially sense for my favicon variants.
 You _can_ tell the browser to look for them inside a folder, but my experience has been that they're best put in the root directory of the web page.
 However, I don't want to see them in my project root (too much noise!), so I usually put them all in `src/assets/images/favicon/`.

-To copy a single file over to the `dist` root directory, use this command:
+To copy a single file over to the `dist` root directory, use this snippet:

 ```js
 eleventyConfig.addPassthroughCopy({